 Bang opposite the monastery is a Bedouin tent café – a perfect place to recharge yourself with some tea/coffee.
 And admire the symmetric beauty of monastery.
 We saw a young Bedouin man named Moon jumping from one part of the monastery to another – an act that left most of us in awe of him.
 He would have remained a hero in my memories had he not harassed me on my way back for not hiring his pony.

 Little Petra is located about 8 kilometers north of Petra.
-And looks like a little suburb of Petra.
+And looks like a little suburb.
 Little Petra as the name suggests is similar in the formation but much smaller in size.
-To me, little Petra had far more character than Petra.
+To me, it had far more character.
 Maybe because there is so much hype around Petra that it can be a bit underwhelming to some, but I was jumping with joy at Little Petra.
 It has similarly carved façade with graves.
 It has very Ajanta like caves with stone carved to be like a bed or a table.
 This looked like a place where the ancient civilized people might have lived.
 Archeologists guess that this might have been a place for traders to stay as Petra was on the silk route and as we know Nabataeans were traders.

 Entry to Little Petra is free and it is open to the public during the day.
-You can also approach it from a hiking trail in Petra but not without a guide.
+You can also approach it from a hiking trail but not without a guide.

 If I ever get to go back to Jordan, I would love to spend some more time at little Petra.
-My strong recommendation – Do not miss Little Petra when you go to Petra.
+My strong recommendation – Do not miss Little Petra.

 - Carry a bottle of water.

 - Use the washroom at the ticket counter; next washroom is quite some distance away.